dojo/docs/developer/design/loader.rst

     and/or two different versions of the same package. (note: packageMap is only useful to the dojo loader; currently other loaders do not support this feature).

-We now have enough to describe the algorithm that maps module identifiers to a path.
+We now have enough to describe the midToPath process.
 The entering arguments to the algorithm are the module identifier (denoted "mid") to be mapped, and, optionally, a reference module (denoted "rm").

   1. If mid is relative and rm is not provided, an exception is thrown--the mid is not rational.